AdguardTeam/AdguardKnowledgeBase/02.general/19.dns-filtering-syntax/docs.en.md

 2. `# Also a comment` - just a comment
 3. `!
 Title:` - the title that'll be used for the filterlist in AdGuard's settings (`# Title:` won't work).

-Use this syntax to create or import rules to the DNS filter.
+Based on the examples above, you can create rules for DNS filters.
 If you have any questions, feel free to post them on our [forum](https://forum.adguard.com/index.php?forums/69/).